mtomin/relictoolkit/README.md

 (to be added)

 ## Installation
-If you do not have [setuptools](https://pypi.org/project/setuptools/) installed, or have a version <40, install it with:
+If you do not have [setuptools](https://pypi.org/project/setuptools/) installed, or have a version earlier than 40.0, install it with:

     $ pip install --upgrade setuptools